 “Industry Member” shall mean an organization that: (a) executes the “PowerAmerica Membership Agreement” with NC State, (b) is eligible for membership under these Bylaws, (c) is then current on the applicable Membership fees, and (d) is a Member, but not a University Member.

-“Industry-owned Intellectual Property” means all Intellectual Property Invented or first produced solely by Industry Member personnel in the performance of Institute Research, under the Cooperative Agreement in accordance with any Statement of Project Objectives (SOPO) or other deliverables required by any Industry Member under the Cooperative Agreement.
+“Industry-owned Intellectual Property” means all Intellectual Property Invented or first produced solely by Industry Member personnel in the performance of Institute Research, under the Cooperative Agreement in accordance with any Statement of Project Objectives (SOPO), other deliverables required by any Industry Member under the Cooperative Agreement, including a Member Initiated Project.

 “University Member” includes Academic Members and Federal Lab Members.